Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/create-a-site.md

 ---
-title: 'Tutorial: How to Set Up and Utilize XM Cloud'
+title: 'Tutorial: How to Create a Site and Connect your App to it'
 description: 'In this tutorial, you will become familiar with setting up a site, setting up the dev environment to support building that site, and how to connect your codebase that runs on your local rendering host to the preview endpoint of XM Cloud.'
 openGraphImage: 'https://sitecorecontenthub.stylelabs.cloud/api/public/content/21dabc30da2c475a8549640a04885a46?v=18b721db'
 ---

 ## Introduction - What You are Going to Learn

-In this tutorial, you will become familiar with setting up a site, setting up the dev environment to support building that site, and how to connect your codebase that runs on your local rendering host to the preview endpoint of XM Cloud.
+In this tutorial, you will become familiar with the first steps in building a website in XM Cloud.
+You will learn:

+- How to create a new Site in your XM Cloud environment
+- How to initialize your Next.js application in your local development environment
+- How to connect a Next.js application to your hosted XM Cloud environment

 ## Overview

-`TODO: Overview?`
+In XM Cloud, a site is a collection of one or more pages, and a page can have several components.
+Through this tutorial series we will be creating a new Company Dev site and building out pages and components for the site.
+Uou will use the XM Cloud tools and your local development environment to explore the creation of a new site.

+In this tutorial you wil do the following:

+1. Create a new site in XM Cloud
+1. Download and initialize your Next.js application
+1. Connect your Next.js application to your XM Cloud instance
+1. Verify that your connection is working by changing some content and viewing the updated content in your Next.js application

 ## Prerequisites